mtab3000/stonks/README.md

 # Configuration

 Edit the file config.yaml.
+Entries are commented to indicate their function.
 There are boolean values for activation of modes, as well as a function section that lists the functions that are sampled from on each refresh iteration.
 There is also a weighting of those samples.

 ```
 function: